 The 1st stage—from onset of labor to full dilation of the cervix (about 10 cm)—has 2 phases, latent and active.

 During the active phase, the cervix becomes fully dilated, and the presenting part descends well into the midpelvis.
 On average, the active phase lasts 5 to 7 hours in nulliparas and 2 to 4 hours in multiparas.
 Traditionally, the cervix was expected to dilate about 1.2 cm/hour in nulliparas and 1.5 cm/hour in multiparas.
-However, recent data suggest that slower progression of cervical dilation from 4 to 6 cm may be normal (1).
+However, recent data suggest that slower progression of cervical dilation from 4 to 6 cm may be normal (1 Analgesia references Labor consists of a series of rhythmic, involuntary or medically induced contractions of the uterus that result in effacement (thinning and shortening) and dilation of the uterine cervix.
+The... read more ).
 Pelvic examinations are done every 2 to 3 hours to evaluate labor progress.
 Lack of progress in dilation and descent of the presenting part may indicate dystocia (fetopelvic disproportion).

 If the membranes have not spontaneously ruptured, some clinicians use amniotomy (artificial rupture of membranes) routinely during the active phase.
 As a result, labor may progress more rapidly, and meconium-stained amniotic fluid may be detected earlier.
 Amniotomy during this stage may be necessary for specific indications, such as facilitating internal fetal monitoring to confirm fetal well-being.
 Amniotomy should be avoided in women with HIV infection or hepatitis B or C, so that the fetus is not exposed to these organisms.

-During the 1st stage of labor, maternal heart rate and blood pressure and fetal heart rate should be checked continuously by electronic monitoring or intermittently by auscultation, usually with a portable Doppler ultrasound device (see fetal monitoring).
+During the 1st stage of labor, maternal heart rate and blood pressure and fetal heart rate should be checked continuously by electronic monitoring or intermittently by auscultation, usually with a portable Doppler ultrasound device (see fetal monitoring Fetal Monitoring Labor consists of a series of rhythmic, involuntary or medically induced contractions of the uterus that result in effacement (thinning and shortening) and dilation of the uterine cervix.
+The... read more ).
 Women may begin to feel the urge to bear down as the presenting part descends into the pelvis.
 However, they should be discouraged from bearing down until the cervix is fully dilated so that they do not tear the cervix or waste energy.

 The 2nd stage is the time from full cervical dilation to delivery of the fetus.
 On average, it lasts 2 hours in nulliparas (median 50 minutes) and 1 hour in multiparas (median 20 minutes).
 It may last another hour or more if conduction (epidural) analgesia or intense opioid sedation is used.
 For spontaneous delivery, women must supplement uterine contractions by expulsively bearing down.
 In the 2nd stage, women should be attended constantly, and fetal heart sounds should be checked continuously or after every contraction.
 Contractions may be monitored by palpation or electronically.

-During the 2nd stage of labor, perineal massage with lubricants and warm compresses may soften and stretch the perineum and thus reduce the rate of 3rd- and 4th-degree perineal tears (2).
+During the 2nd stage of labor, perineal massage with lubricants and warm compresses may soften and stretch the perineum and thus reduce the rate of 3rd- and 4th-degree perineal tears (2 Stages of labor references Labor consists of a series of rhythmic, involuntary or medically induced contractions of the uterus that result in effacement (thinning and shortening) and dilation of the uterine cervix.
+The... read more ).
 These techniques are widely used by midwives and birth attendants.
 Precautions should be taken to reduce risk of infection with perineal massage.

-During the 2nd stage (in contrast to the 1st stage), the mother's position does not affect duration or mode of delivery or maternal or neonatal outcome in deliveries without epidural anesthesia (3).
+During the 2nd stage (in contrast to the 1st stage), the mother's position does not affect duration or mode of delivery or maternal or neonatal outcome in deliveries without epidural anesthesia (3 Stages of labor references Labor consists of a series of rhythmic, involuntary or medically induced contractions of the uterus that result in effacement (thinning and shortening) and dilation of the uterine cervix.
+The... read more ).
 Also, the pushing technique (spontaneous versus directed and delayed versus immediate) does not affect the mode of delivery or maternal or neonatal outcome.
-Use of epidural anesthesia delays pushing and may lengthen the 2nd stage by an hour (4).
+Use of epidural anesthesia delays pushing and may lengthen the 2nd stage by an hour (4 Stages of labor references Labor consists of a series of rhythmic, involuntary or medically induced contractions of the uterus that result in effacement (thinning and shortening) and dilation of the uterine cervix.
+The... read more ).

 The 3rd stage of labor begins after delivery of the infant and ends with delivery of the placenta.
 This stage usually lasts only a few minutes but may last up to 30 minutes.

 Occasionally, the membranes (amniotic and chorionic sac) rupture before labor begins, and amniotic fluid leaks through the cervix and vagina.
-Rupture of membranes at any stage before the onset of labor is called premature rupture of membranes (PROM).
+Rupture of membranes at any stage before the onset of labor is called premature rupture of membranes Prelabor Rupture of Membranes (PROM) Prelabor rupture of membranes is leakage of amniotic fluid before onset of labor.
+Diagnosis is clinical.
+Delivery is recommended when gestational age is ≥ 34 weeks and is generally indicated... read more (PROM).
 Some women with PROM feel a gush of fluid from the vagina, followed by steady leaking.

 Further confirmation is not needed if during examination, fluid is seen leaking from the cervix.
 Confirmation of more subtle cases may require testing.
 For example, the pH of vaginal fluid may be tested with Nitrazine paper, which turns deep blue at a pH > 6.5 (pH of amniotic fluid: 7.0 to 7.6); false-positive results can occur if vaginal fluid contains blood or semen or if certain infections are present.
 A sample of the secretions from the posterior vaginal fornix or cervix may be obtained, placed on a slide, air dried, and viewed microscopically for ferning.
 Ferning (crystallization of sodium chloride in a palm leaf pattern in amniotic fluid) usually confirms rupture of membranes.